ordercloud-api/ordercloud-javascript-sdk/docs/Specs.md

 <a name="PatchOption"></a>
 # **PatchOption**
-> SpecOption PatchOption(specID, optionID, option)
+> SpecOption PatchOption(specID, optionID, partialSpecOption)